Prii01/Zomato-Restaurant-Dataset-Analysis/README.md

 <li>Scikit-learn</li>
 <li>Seaborn</li>
 <br><br>
---Using graphs and charts it's easy to analyze the data and predict the outcome.</p>
+--Using graphs and charts it's easy to analyze the data and predict the outcome.